Spirit of EQ

 The Art of Thinking

 I encourage you to consider how you come to your conclusions, and how practicing EQ can help you build better habits of thought—and even start fresh if you need to.
 I dig into what it really means to think—not just react.
 I talk about how our brains handle the countless events we face each day, and why choosing to respond thoughtfully rather than react impulsively makes all the difference.
 I share what I’ve learned from neuroscience, especially the idea that our minds often operate on best guesses based on past experiences, and why that matters when we’re absorbing information in today’s media-driven world.
 I challenge you—and myself—to blend critical thinking with emotional intelligence, and to be willing to reflect, question our assumptions, and admit when we get something wrong.
 It can be tough, especially with all the bias and team-like mentalities out there, but it’s essential for healthier decision-making.
 In this episode, let’s dive in and start thinking in a way that’s true, reflective, and uniquely our own.
 Moments 00:00 "Patience, Perception, and the Brain" 05:50 "Bias and Critical Thinking" 10:19 "Facing Loss and Truth" 14:19 Embracing Discipline Over Blind Ambition 17:34 "Embracing Healthy Selfishness" 18:26 "Optimism Amid Life's Urgency" Here are three key takeaways: Our Brains Run on Best Guesses: Our life experiences “write the script” for how our brains interpret events.
 But thanks to neuroplasticity, we can intentionally develop new ways of thinking—especially about topics or situations we’ve previously only reacted to.Admitting We’re Wrong Is Strength, Not Weakness: Culturally, we’re conditioned to avoid “losing,” but owning our mistakes or lack of information only helps us grow—and fosters respect with others.Emotional Intelligence Is Your Ally: Practicing EQ means blending thinking and feeling, regulating our responses, and being willing to say, “I don't know” when we don’t have all the info.
 This genuine approach helps us stand out, even if it feels awkward or uncomfortable.
 In each episode, Jeff and Eric will talk about what emotional intelligence, or understanding your emotions, can do for you in your daily and work life.
-For more information, contact Eric or Jeff at info@spiritofeq.com, or go to their website, Spirit of EQ.
+For more information, contact Eric or Jeff at info@spiritofeq.com or visit their website, Spirit of EQ.
 You can follow The Spirit of EQ Podcast on Apple Podcasts, Android, or on your favorite podcast player.
-New episodes are available on the 2nd and 4th Wednesdays every month!
-Please review our podcast on iTunes.
-Click on the link for an easy, step-by-step tutorial.
-Music from Uppbeat https://uppbeat.io/t/roo-walker/deeper License code: PEYKDJHQNGSZXDUE https://creativecommons.org/licenses/by-nd/4.0/ We hope you enjoy the podcast.
+New episodes are available on the 1st and 3rd Wednesdays every month!
+Please review our podcast Music from Uppbeat https://uppbeat.io/t/roo-walker/deeper License code: PEYKDJHQNGSZXDUE https://creativecommons.org/licenses/by-nd/4.0/ We hope you enjoy the podcast.
 Hopefully, you're tuning in on a regular basis.
 We'd love it if you would give us a great review on whatever platform you're listening to the podcast.
 It's so appreciative and helps us as we try to get more exposure for the work we do and the episodes that we publish.
 We're grateful to you as a listener.
 Secondly, our content is for educational purposes only.
 It's not intended by any stretch to diagnose or treat anything that may be occurring in your life or anyone else's life that you may be connected to through the podcast.
 And as always, we look forward to the next time that we're together.
 Take care.
 Spirit of EQ Mentioned in this episode: Thanks for listening to Spirit of EQ This podcast was created to be a tool to primarily help you to discover and grow your EQ.
 Science and our own lived experiences confirm that the better we are at managing our emotions, the better we're going to be at making decisions.
 Which leads to a better life.
 And that's something we all want.
 We're glad that you've taken the time today to listen.
 We hope that something you hear will lead to a breakthrough.
 We'd really appreciate a review on your podcast platform.
 Please leave some comments about what you heard today, as well as follow and subscribe to the podcast.
 That way, you won't miss a single episode as we continue this journey.

 22 min